WeekThor/AdminProtect/README.md

 ## Features

 - Protect admins from beign kicked, banned or ip-baned
-- Protect offline players from beign baned or ip-baned (we can't check if offline players have protection permissions)
+- Protect offline players from beign baned or ip-baned (we can't check if offline players has protection permissions)
 - - Players without ```adminprotect.banip.use.offline``` can't ban specified ip-adress, they can only ban specified online player nick
 - Special permissions for operators to ban and kick players with protection
 - Prevent unblocking players that banned by specified admins
 - Prevent editing bans issued by specified admins
 - Temporary ban and ip-ban
+- Multiple ban and multiple kick using one command — just specify players seperated by commas
 - Broadcasting kick and ban messages for all players
 - Simple ban duration setting